iambj/simple-sendmail-server/README.md

 # Simple Sendmail Server

-Run a small, basic server to sendmail from an HTML form without using a server side language to serve the page.
+Run a small, basic server to send mail from an HTML form without using a server side language to serve the page.

 ## Todo